NickTalledo/NickTalledo/README.md

 ## 🔭 Current Focus

-I am currently learning penetration testing using Kali linux.
+I am currently a software engineer intern at The Difference App.

 ## 🌱 Learning